jlafayette/gleam-snek-game/README.md

     Maybe right when the first numbers appear and start ticking down.
   - Maybe play alarm sound for spawning to stress players out more

-- Snek Control
-  Instead of late move logic, try shortening the length of a tick if the user enters a second keypress within some fraction of the end of the tick

 - Add more levels (at least 10)

 - Win screen